-PARENT TO PRODUCE CERTIFICATE OF CHILD'S INCAPACITY ON DEMAND
+PARENT TO PRODUCE CERTIFICATE OF CHILD'S INCAPACITY ON DEMAND chiropractic in Indiana; or

 Sec.
 18. (a) If a parent of a student does not send the student to school because of the student's illness or mental or physical incapacity, it is unlawful for the parent to fail or refuse to produce a certificate of the illness or incapacity for an attendance officer not later than six (6) days after the certificate is demanded.